 Sometimes the curriculum needs to be tweaked or changed completely.
 Other times our schedule or habits might be causing stress that affects our learning time.
 Open-ended questions in the term evaluations help me look at the bigger picture and ask if our schedule is too busy.
 (I am constantly struggling to maintain a balance between pursuing our interests and time for masterly inactivity!)
 It also provides an opportunity to evaluate areas of strength and weakness in our curriculum, home environment, and habit development.

-3. Gives opportunity to evaluate my strengths and weaknesses as the teacher
+3. Allow me to evaluate my strengths and weaknesses as the teacher

 Let’s face it, we, as the parent/teacher, set the tone of our homeschool.
 If I am struggling with habits such as timeliness or joy, I will probably see similar issues in my children.
 It is a constant struggle to set a good example of work and play, especially when we are with our children 24/7.
 Questions in the reflections allow me to look at what I am doing well and areas where I need to improve.
 I have found this to be so helpful and also a great encouragement!
 Most of us can identify our faults quickly, but often struggle to identify our strengths.
 When I answer these questions, I am prompted to look at both.